Topics in Language and Meaning

 Consider this argument that names have meaning beyond what they refer to:

-2. If two names that refer to the same thing have the same meaning, then whenever aa and bb are two names that refer to the same thing, a=ba = b is analytic1.
+- If two names that refer to the same thing have the same meaning, then whenever and are two names that refer to the same thing, is analytic1.
 (We made this assumption earlier when discussing Frege).

-3. It is false that whenever aa and bb are two names that refer to the same thing, a=ba = b is analytic.
+- It is false that whenever and are two names that refer to the same thing, is analytic.

 Description Theory (John Searle)